joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/specifying-shader-input-and-parameter-values.md

     }

-The following is the source code for the ColorFilter shader kernel, used to create the “ColorFilter.pbj” Pixel Bender bytecode file:
+The following is the source code for the ColorFilter shader kernel, used to create the "ColorFilter.pbj" Pixel Bender bytecode file:

     <languageVersion : 1.0;>
     kernel ColorFilter